Revisiting End-to-End Learning with Slide-level Supervision in Computational Pathology: Experiment

 \subsection{Datasets and Evaluation Metrics}

 We use \textbf{PANDA~\cite{panda}}, \textbf{TCGA-BRCA}, and \textbf{TCGA-NSCLC} to evaluate the performance in cancer grading and sub-typing tasks.
 For cancer prognosis, we use \textbf{TCGA-LUAD}, \textbf{TCGA-BRCA}, \textbf{TCGA-BLCA} to evaluate performance on the survival analysis task.
+For external validation, we use \textbf{CPTAC-LUAD}, \textbf{CPTAC-LUSC} to evaluate the generalization ability.
 For cancer grading, we evaluate model performance using top-1 accuracy (Acc.).
 And area under the ROC curve (AUC) is used for sub-typing.
 For survival analysis, we employ the concordance index (C-index)~\cite{c-index_harrell}.
 To ensure robust statistical evaluation, we conducted a 1000-time bootstrapping evaluation and report the mean and 95\% confidence interval.
-Please refer to Appendix for more details.
+Please refer to Appendix~\ref{sec:app_data} for more details.